Friday, April 17, 2015

 2. Add onion and saute 3 min.

 4. Stir in chicken bouillon, hominy, tomato sauce, water, and bay leaves.
-Bring to a boil; reduce heat to medium-low and simmer 30 minutes.
+Bring to a boil; reduce heat to medium-low and simmer 30 minutes, or until pork is tender and cooked through (145 F).
 Add more water as required to maintain soupy consistency, somewhere between a soup and a stew.

 5. Remove from heat and serve.